 - Directors: Andrew Carnie, Heidi Harley

-- The Syntax Center provides computing and resource materials for the study of topics in theoretical syntax.
-The center has regular meetings to discuss on going projects, and sponsors a salon on talks and presentations.
-Students are strongly encouraged to attend lab meetings.
+Meetings: The Syntax Center provides computing and resourse materials for the study of topics in theoretical syntax.
+The center sponsors SynSalon, a regular meeting open to all, in which members may present work in progress, practice talks and presentations, or discuss a topic of current interest.
+Students are strongly encouraged to attend SynSalon.
 Current projects include: Verb Initial Syntax, telicity and argument structure.
-Uto-Aztecan and Athapaskan Syntax, scrambling, binding and the interface conditions.
+Uto-Aztecan and Athapaskan Syntax, passive, second-position clitics and complex predicates.

 Diebold Linguistic Anthropolgy Teaching Lab,